-No law that deals with positions recognizes that there is no such a thing as a perfectly known position, yet: no position of an object on the surface of the earth can be determined without errors creeping in.
+No law that deals with positions recognizes that there is no such a thing as a perfectly known position: no position of an object on the surface of the earth can be determined without errors creeping in.
 The UNCLOS II is no different.
-Time and time again, the argument one encounters among lawyers and technical professionals involved with the LOS alike, is that even though these errors may exist, they are too small to make any difference as far as the LOS is concerned.
+Now, the argument that one often encounters among lawyers and technical professionals involved with the LOS alike, is that even though these errors may exist, they are too small to make any difference as far as the LOS is concerned.
 But how small do the errors have to be not to make a difference?
 One centimetre?
 One metre?
 Hundred metres?
 A few kilometres?
-Hundred kilometres?

 The only way of testing if the errors are really sufficiently small is through court cases, where technical evidence has to be presented.
 Looking at the past cases, one quickly realizes that the outlook changes from case to case: an error of a few hundreds metres, that may make no difference in a fishing dispute, would not be negligible in a dispute over mineral rights, where one metre difference may be worth millions of dollars.
-It is clearly of importance to the maritime country to know what is the magnitude of the errors, or uncertainties, associated with its maritime boundaries (any boundaries, for this matter).
-It is equally important for the skipper of a vessel in a position of a potentially trespass, to know the uncertainty associated with his positioning system.
+It is clearly of importance to the maritime country to know what is the magnitude of the errors, or uncertainties, associated with its maritime boundaries (any boundaries, for this matter) and it is equally important for the skipper of a potentially trespassing vessel to know the uncertainty associated with his positioning system.